 |

-Download the paper E6B complete with instructions The E6B aircraft slide rule The E6B slide rule, instrument conceived in 1600, was the only computer onboard the airplanes until the mid-1970s.Let's see the E6B instructions for multiplication, division and all necessary conversions for the pilots and let's build a paper one with a simple template.The slide rule, invented in the early 17th century, were the only calculators available before the electronic age, arrived with the Apollo 11 on the Moon and, essentials on board aircraft for reckoning, are still needed as emergency instrument.
+The paper E6B template Practice with the virtual E6B The E6B flight computer The E6B Fkighr Computer slide rule was the only calculator onboard the airplanes until the mid-1970s.Conceived in 1600 for maritime navigation, it came to trace the routes of the Jumbo Jet.Let's see the E6B instructions for multiplication, division and all necessary conversions for the pilots and let's build a paper one with a simple template.The E6B slide rule were the only calculators available before the electronic age: essentials on board aircraft for reckoning, are still needed as emergency instrument.

-1937: the first aeronautical E6B slide rule The navigation's problems are always the same from immemorial time and a modern aircraft slide rule is not so different from the graphs drawn in the Middle Ages to determine the ship's position.
-The pilots have to find their location and perform various conversions of measures with great rapidity: in this task the slide rule are unbeatable.
+1937: the first aeronautical E6B slide rule The pilots have to find their location and perform various conversions of measures with great rapidity: in this task the slide rule are unbeatable.
 Mr. Spock used the E6-B on board Star Trek Enterprise: was considered an irreplaceable instrument even in a technological future.
-The interface of the The E6B slide rule has no equal for dead reckoning and its graphic is used in several navigation software.
+The interface of the the E6B slide rule has no equal for dead reckoning and its graphic is used in several navigation software.

 2266: the E6B with Mr. Spock onboard Enterprise